• Skip to primary navigation

 A good Tofu Stir Fry is always welcome at home.
 Whether we make a quick and simple stir fry for those busy weekdays or a more elaborated one during weekend nights, tasty stir fry with tofu is a favorite at home.

 If you have been following us for a while now, you may have noticed we love tofu and we include this plant-based protein in many of our recipes.
-We have a strong passion for Asian flavors and we find tofu to be a perfect protein to include in Asian-style meals.
+We have a strong passion for Asian flavors and we find tofu to be a perfect protein to include in Asian-style meals, such as this Spicy Peanut Tofu.

 For this recipe, we chose to use cashews, fresh veggies, and a delicious and umami-packed dark sauce.
 The perfect combination for a mouth-watering lunch or dinner that will please your Chinese take-out cravings.